domichal/launcher/README.md

 ```
 ln -s ~/mylauncher/scripts/91_Launcher\ Tools.sh 98_GameSH\>/
 ```
-Also, I'll link [Launcher switch](#launcher-switch) to the menu folder utilised by other launchers so I can use it from anywhere:
+Also, I'll link [Switch Launcher script](#launcher-switch) to the menu folder utilised by other launchers so I can use it from anywhere:
 ```
 ln -s ~/mylauncher/scripts/92_Switch\ Launcher.sh ~/apps/Menu/
 ```